khsacc/PressureKeeper/README.md

 # PressureKeeper

-One-sided, predictive, stepwise pressure control for a membrane-driven diamond anvil cell (DAC).
+One-sided, predictive, stepwise pressure control for a membrane-driven diamond anvil cell (mDAC).

-- **Actuator**: Druck PACE5000 controlling He membrane pressure (max 6 MPa), accessed via the HTTP API of the existing control app at `PF_BL18C_control/bl18c_controller/apps/PACE5000` (`apps/PACE5000/app.py --api`).
+- **Actuator**: Druck PACE5000 controlling He membrane pressure (max 6 MPa), accessed via the HTTP API of a separate existing PACE5000 control app (started with its `--api` flag).
 This project never talks to the PACE5000 hardware directly — it only calls that app's API, which owns the serial link and device-level safety checks.
-- **Feedback**: sample pressure from ruby fluorescence, read via the HTTP API of `lab_andor/FluoraPressee`'s spectroscopy control app (typically running on a different PC), at up to ~4 Hz.
+- **Feedback**: sample pressure from ruby fluorescence, read via the HTTP API of a separate spectroscopy control app (typically running on a different PC), at up to ~4 Hz.

-Because membrane deformation is largely irreversible, active pressure control **only ever raises actual membrane pressure**.
+Because pressure generation in DACs is largely irreversible, active pressure control **only ever raises actual membrane pressure**.
 The sole setpoint decrease is a safe rebase while the output is already in Measure; it cannot drive the membrane downward.
 This is not a PID loop — it is a